nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 References to encounters that a user in the sending clinical system has chosen to link to this problem header resource.

 When populating this field the provider system must include every consultation where the problem was discussed or information about the problem was recorded.
 This includes:
-* Consultations that are directly linked to the problem in the provider system; and
+* consultations that are directly linked to the problem in the provider system; and
-* Consultations that created/updated a clinical item that has been linked to the problem
+* consultations that created/updated a clinical item that has been linked to the problem

 ### onset ###